wilsonmar/wilsonmar.github.io/_posts/2019-02-09-protractor.md

    <br /><br />

    PROTIP: In the file name specify where the run occurs and what browser.
 For example: "local.chrome.conf.js" for chrome run locally.
-   Or "swarm.firefox.conf.js" for running Firefox on the remote "Swarm" cloud.
+   Or "sauce.firefox.conf.js" for running Firefox on the remote <a target="_blank" href="https://docs.saucelabs.com/reference/test-configuration/#timeouts">"SauceLabs cloud</a>.

+   The square "[ ]" brackets for <t>specs:</tt> means that a <strong>list</strong> of spec.js files can be specified, separated by commas.

 ### Start WebDriver